nlf11/Java/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/TheAlgorithms/Java)

+This is amazingly awesome.
+I love writing scripts to death.

 ### All algorithms are implemented in Java (for educational purposes)
 These implementations are intended for learning purposes.
 As such, they may be less efficient than the Java standard library.